-The coefficient of kurtosis in the figure remained very large and greater than 3.0 almost each time, indicating the distribution of monthly price changes is always showing excess kurtosis relative to a normal distribution.
+The coefficient of kurtosis in Figure 3 remained very large and greater than 3.0 almost each time, indicating the distribution of monthly price changes is always showing excess kurtosis relative to a normal distribution.

-Pakistan's case exhibits, on the whole, two distinctive features of the distribution of price changes, which need to be considered while constructing a statistical measure of core inflation.
+Pakistan's case, on the whole, exhibits two distinctive features of the distribution of price changes that need to be considered while constructing a statistical measure of core inflation.
 First, the distribution of price changes is positively (right) skewed.
 Second, the distribution displays a degree of kurtosis much larger than a normal distribution.
 This implies that in a given month, a large proportion of CPI basket experiences price changes significantly different from the mean inflation rate, due to extreme observations.
 Given the skewness and kurtosis, the distribution of price changes was tested for normality in each time period, using Jarque-Bera test.
-The null hypothesis of normality was rejected in each case of the eight annual price distributions and 96 monthly price distributions.
-14
+The null hypothesis of normality was rejected in each case of the eight annual price distributions and 96 monthly price distributions.11

-III.
-Measuring Core Inflation
+4. Measuring Core Inflation

-It is obvious that the components of CPI basket will determine not only the behavior of the CPI but also those of core inflation indices, which is based on these components.
-Having examined the distributions of price changes, summarized by moments, section III suggests various methods for constructing core inflation.
-Different approaches have been used to develop a measure of core inflation, to gauge the underlying trend in inflation15.
+It is obvious that the components of CPI basket will determine not only the behavior of the CPI but also those of core inflation indices, which are based on these components.
+Having examined the distributions of price changes, summarized by moments, this section suggests various methods for constructing core inflation.
+To gauge the underlying trend in inflation, different approaches are used to develop a measure of core inflation.12